Real Time Drilling Analytics for Oil and Gas

 Equipment breaks down.

 Especially on drilling sites.
-But what if you could improve asset reliability with the oil and gas analytics you already generate?
+But what if you could improve asset reliability with real time drilling analytics that you already generate?

 You can.
 In fact, the top drilling companies are extending asset life and reducing non-productive time, just by using their own drilling data in tandem with new technologies.
 Today, forward-thinking companies are improving asset reliability with three types oil and gas analytics.